Dragos-Lup/Dragos-Lup.github.io/softwaredev.typ

 )
 - Play advancing game with only your web camera and body, using a pose estimation library.
 - Trained a custom model on a NVIDIA GPU to massively increase frame rate from 4fps to 30fps

-#project(
-  name: "Roll The Die",
-  tools: "C#, Unity",
-  disc: "Classic Roguelike Game",
-  date: "April 2024",
-)
-- Endless video game where the player controls a dice, destroying enemies with random effects.
-- Created in under 48 hours, with an easily expandable framework to be applied to future updates.
-- Focused on simple concepts to get satisfying and expandable mechanics, allowing for future updates

 == Work Experience